matthew-brett/les-pilot/report.md

 the data of their choice, either their own data, or data from the datasets we had used in class.

-My impressions were:
+My impressions, partly based on the course feedback, were:

-* there was a large difference between students in their level of comfort with Python code;
+* there was a large difference between students in their level of comfort with the code we were using;
-* the only student who had written a lot of code before found the course too slow, but most found the course too fast;
+* feedback shows that the only student who had written a lot of code before found the course too slow, but a small majority thought it was too fast;
 * the students seemed to enjoy the final session, and to be surprised at the amount of analysis they were able to do.